Swedish Armed Forces: Doctrine

 Sweden aims to have the option of remaining neutral in case of proximate war.
 However, Sweden cooperates militarily with a number of foreign countries.
 As a member state of the European Union, Sweden is acting as the leading state for EU Battlegroups and also has a close cooperation, including joint exercises, with NATO through its membership in Partnership for Peace and Euro-Atlantic Partnership Council.
 In 2008 a partnership was initiated between the Nordic countries to, among other things, increase the capability of joint action, and this led to the creation of the Nordic Defence Cooperation (NORDEFCO).
 As a response to the expanded military cooperation the defence proposition of 2009 stated that Sweden will not remain passive if a Nordic country or a member state of the European Union were attacked.

 Recent political decisions have strongly emphasized the capability to participate in international operations, to the point where this has become the main short-term goal of training and equipment acquisition.
-However, after the 2008 South Ossetia war territorial defense was once again emphasized.
+However, after the 2008 South Ossetia war territorial defence was once again emphasized.
 Until then most units could not be mobilized within one year.
 In 2009 the Minister for Defence stated that in the future all of the armed forces must be capable of fully mobilizing within one week.

 In 2013, after Russian air exercises in close proximity to the Swedish border were widely reported, only six percent of Swedes expressed confidence in the ability of the nation to defend itself.